 Fig.~\ref{fig:mpft} shows that RiteWeight recovers the reference MFPT values, even with a short lag time of $\leq 1$ ns.
 We note that the reference MFPT from the 208 $\mu$s trajectory slightly increases with lag time, because some of the first entries to the target folded state are missed at longer lag times.
 Consistent with previous work \cite{suarez2021markov}, the MSM recovers the correct MFPT but only at sufficiently long lag times $\geq 100$ ns.
 At short lag times $\leq 1$ ns, the MSM underestimates the MFPT by an order of magnitude or more.

 RiteWeight is able to reproduce the MFPT because it uses a self-consistent iteration that locally corrects the weights within each cluster.
-In contrast, an MSM implicitly uses uniform weights within each cluster without correction.
-The initial trajectories are distributed close to equilibrium, and the MSM does not account for the nonequilibrium distribution from the source-sink boundary conditions that is ``tilted'' with respect to equilibrium \cite{vandenEijnden2009tilting}.
-We conjecture that updating the weights is especially important at short lag times, since the trajectories contributing to the MFPT estimate are the peripheries of the clusters which is the region of greatest tilting.
+The initial weights are close to equilibrium, but the nonequilibrium distribution from the source-sink boundary conditions is ``tilted'' with respect to equilibrium \cite{vandenEijnden2009tilting}.
+We conjecture that updating the weights is especially important at short lag times because the trajectories determining the MFPT estimate are the peripheries of the clusters where the tilting is greatest.